-Access the Memories dialog by choosing Math > Memory Setup.
+Access the Memories dialog by pressing the front panel Mem button or choosing Math > Memory Setup.

 Check On next to the memory trace you wish to display.
 A description of the memory showing the source channel and creation time appears next to each Mn on the dialog.